dukeforge/algorithmic-fairness/Google's What-If Review.md

 ## Features
 ![What-If Features](/images/whatif_5.png)

 The final tab in this tool shows the distribution of features across the dataset.
-Immediately, I found the text hard to read; the gray text is very difficult to pick out on the white background.
-Additionally, I'm not entirely sure what the purpose of this tab is; I believe that it was intended to provide summary statistics on the various features in the dataset, but this data is just shown in a plain table.
-As a data scientist, I would simply create these plots/distributions myself, so I don't gain any additional information from this tab.
+Immediately, we found the text hard to read; the gray text is very difficult to pick out on the white background.
+Additionally, we were not entirely sure what the purpose of this tab was; we believe that it was intended to provide summary statistics on the various features in the dataset, but this data is just shown in a plain table.
+As data scientists, we would simply create these plots/distributions ourselves, so we don't gain any additional information from this tab.
 For a non-technical user, this tab would only be useful if they had a specific question about the distribution of a certain feature, but this view does not lend itself for easy intepretation.

 ## Additional Information